Did you see the seven-planet alignment of 28 February 2025?

 Understandably, the hype and anticipation surrounding this event was huge, with many stargazers getting excited at the prospect of seeing a multitude of Solar System worlds in the same view.

-Let's take a look at what the planets are doing towards the end of the month.
+Let's take a look at what the planets are doing for the rest of March 2025.

 Planet alignment explained